EMS logo

 CheckBox Use Secure Shell (SSH) tunneling

 Select this option to establish connection to an intermediate SSH server and forward all InterBase/Firebird commands through the secure tunnel.
-The next step of the wizard allows you to define the corresponding parameters for SSH tunneling.

 If this option is checked, you should set tunneling parameters at the SSH tunneling parameters step of the wizard.